peterparkedcar165/minecraft_mod_ideas/README.md

 # Misc 💭:

+What if Attack Damage is what is used for Physical moves, and Attack Power is what is used for special moves.
 # Side Notes 💭:

 1. If you make a particle with the long animation textures, but don't specify that it is supposed to be animated, the software will choose a random one to render.